Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While it doesn’t hold a laptop – probably my only resentment – it’s outstandingly small and all the while holds a good amount of gear.
+It’s similar to the Adidas originals festival crossbody black.
 And to emphasize, or exemplify this point, I went from Chrome’s Niko Pack bag to the Python Slimpack and didn’t have to leave anything out.
 Yes, I was able to fit the following in the Python Slimpack.

 Beyond size, there is also the quality factor.
+Quality factor is something that also makes the Demarini voodoo rebirth backpack black one of our top picks for baseball players.
 I don’t want to make this an outright comparison, but the Chrome Niko Pack’s zippers are painstaking to zip and unzip.
 Which is to say they’re not buttery smooth and easy to open like Booq’s.
 And although this might sound like a moot issue, trust me, when you want your gear, and you want it fast, this becomes a factor.

 Now, there are a few things to keep in mind.
 The Booq Python Slimpack is not outright waterproof.
 So Booq includes another bag, a sort of condom if you will, to put the Python Slimpack inside of in the event there is a heavy downpour.
 Unfortunately, there is not special pocket to store this, and since I have two GoPros, an extra lens, etc, the waterproof bag has to share the camera pocket with my Sony NEX-6 – it folds up to a relatively small ball.
 Also, the side pockets, while accommodating to a certain extent, are fairly tight, but good enough for headphones, batteries, memory cards and those alike.
 And on a final note, if you want to grab your gear, you’ll need to take the bag off (it unzips from the back padding), save for the camera pocket which is accessible, and quite useful, from the top of the bag.